-More businesses are using credit scores to determine whether to approve your application.
-When you have a poor credit score, there's a greater chance your applications will be denied because creditors consider you to be a risky borrower.
-With an excellent credit score, you have a much better chance of being approved since your credit history shows you've borrowed responsibly in the past.
+Many businesses use credit scores to determine whether to approve your application.
+When you have a poor credit score, there's a greater chance your applications will be denied because creditors may consider you to be a risky borrower.
+You have a much better chance of being approved with an excellent credit score, since your credit history shows that you've borrowed responsibly in the past.

-Outside those circumstances, you’ll find it’s much easier to apply for credit cards and loans when you have an excellent credit score.
-Of course, you can quickly ruin an excellent credit score by making too many credit applications especially in a short period of time.
+Outside those circumstances, you'll find that it's much easier to apply for credit cards and loans when you have an excellent credit score.
+However, you can quickly ruin an excellent credit score by making too many credit applications, especially in a short period of time.

 Save Money on Interest

-For example, if you apply for a $250,000 30-year fixed mortgage and qualify for a low rate of 4.175 percent, you’d pay a total of $188,803 in interest over the life of the mortgage.
-On the other hand, if applied with a credit score of 640 and qualify for an APR of 5.218 percent, you’d pay an additional $56,398 in interest over the life of the loan.
+For example, if you apply for a $250,000, 30-year fixed mortgage and qualify for a low rate of 2.842%, you'd pay a total of $121,818 in interest over the life of the mortgage.
+On the other hand, if you apply with a credit score of 640 and qualify for an APR of 3.455%, you'd pay an additional $51,911 in interest over the life of the loan.

 Lower Monthly Loan Payments